stripe2933/vku/docs/using-vku.md

 - Build tool
   - CMake 3.30 or later (for experimental `import std;` support: see [here](https://www.kitware.com/import-std-in-cmake-3-30/) for the detail)

-If you want to manage the dependency with vcpkg, you need:

-- Dependency management tool
-  - vcpkg

 ## 3. Building and Installing vku